oolong32/capiCraft/README.md

 ## deploy

-deploys with [capistrano](https://capistranorb.com/): `cap production deploy`
+- push to master

-errors concerning locked capistrano versions: up version in `config/deploy.rb`
+- deploy with [capistrano](https://capistranorb.com/): `cap production deploy`

-obviously this should be handled correctly, but no time right now to look it up.
+Errors concerning locked capistrano versions: up version in `config/deploy.rb`. obviously this should be handled correctly, but no time right now to look it up.

 ## develop